The Best Budget Eats in Berlin

 Wurstpate

 Wurstpate is a solid snack shop!
-If you like sausages you’re in luck, although the quality isn’t the best in town, I still think it’s worth the visit if you’re in the neighborhood, plus the price and variety is excellent.
-Hot dogs start at €2, Currywurst and fries are €4.40, Currywurst and bread are €2.60, and a Kettwurst is €2.90.
+If you like sausages you’re in luck, although the quality isn’t the best in town, I still think it’s worth the visit if you’re in the neighborhood, plus the price and variety are excellent.
+Hot dogs start at €2, currywurst and fries are €4.40, currywurst and bread are €2.60, and a Kettwurst is €2.90.
 They also offer vegan sausages for €1 more.
-I’d say they serve some of my favorite Currywurst in Berlin.
+I’d say they serve some of my favorite currywurst in Berlin.

 Köpenicker Straße 58 | Mitte